 Kanban… it’s all the rage.
 Everywhere you look there’s someone banging on about the benefits of Kanban.
-There are a million different apps based on its methodology…and maybe even a few old SPIKE_INNER_LINK_REPLACEschool SPIKE_INNER_LINK_REPLACE_ENDboards around somewhere.
+There are a million different apps based on its methodology…and maybe even a few old school boards around somewhere.
 So, if this is the first time you’ve heard of it, where have you been hiding?

 Its literal translation from Japanese is, in fact, signboard or billboard, and it has its roots in the manufacturing industry—specifically the shop floor of Toyota factories in Japan.
 Today, however, you’ll find Kanban apps in use across a huge variety of industries, from the smallest tech startups to the boardrooms of the largest multinationals.

 However, while it might be the latest darling of office productivity, with fans across the globe, it’s not for everyone, and at least for the moment, there’s plenty of hidden Kanban haters just waiting for the latest fad to fade away—you might even be sitting next to one right now!
 However, if Kanban is simply not doing it for you, how are you going to keep up with everything you need to do?
 How will you keep your team on track and coordinate multiple tasks across the office or even the world?

 Well, we’ve got two words for you.
 Spike Notes.
 It’s the ideal Kanban alternative if you’re simply not a fan, and it’s got plenty of tricks up its sleeve when it comes to seamless project management and team collaboration.
 Read on to discover how Spike Notes is the only Kanban board alternative you’ll ever need.